rlivings39/learning-ai/python-lessons/README.md

 `weakref` supports creating weak references.
 A `weakref` is callable to dereference.
 When the pointee is deleted, dereference returns `None`

+### Abstract classes

+The Python module `abc` has facilities to make abstract base classes like `ABC, abstractmethod`.
+Inherit from `ABC` and use the `@abstractmethod` decorator to define abstract methods.

+### Handler classes

+Handler classes (aka strategy design pattern) are very common in Python.
+A function or method delegates to another object to perform subtasks like printing a row: `print_table(..., row_formatter)`

 ### Exceptions

 User-defined exceptions inherit from `Exception`.
 They're usually empty using `pass` for the body and can exist in hierarchies